chrisnoonan98675/site/xl-deploy/how-to/deploy-your-first-application-on-weblogic.markdown

 - XL Deploy 5.0.0
 ---

-After you have [installed XL Deploy](/xl-deploy/how-to/install-xl-deploy.html) and logged in for the first time, follow these instructions to:
+After you have installed [XL Deploy](http://xebialabs.com/products/xl-deploy) and the [Oracle WebLogic plugin](/xl-deploy/latest/wlsPluginManual.html), log in to XL Deploy and follow these instructions to:

 1. Connect XL Deploy to your Oracle WebLogic installation
 1. Discover your WebLogic middleware containers